dattienhoang/phd_collagen/20160801---JZ/readme.md

 # phd_collagen/20160801---JZ/

-These files in this file are inherited from Dr. Jieling Zhu, just here for storage.
+Stuff inherited from Dr. Jieling Zhu, just here for storage and reference.
 Most of the code here stands alone, executed individually.